RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 Within the search engine bar, I typed in *Mayo Clinic* and used the first “business result to scrape the data as it’s location, Rochester Minnesota matched on US News.
-Further, the business had a”blue-checkmark” with “Claimed” indicating that the business the legitimate.
+Further, the business had a”blue-checkmark” with “Claimed” indicating that the business was the legitimate Mayo Clinic.

 There were 228 reviews in total and the goal was to scrape all 228 reviews containing these 4 metrics: